 - 1 year = 365.25 days.
 Number of years is calculated as (days/365.25) rounded up to 1 significant digit. - 1 month = 30.4375 days.
-Number of months is calculated as (days/30.4375) rounded up to 1 significant digit. - P-values will be rounded to 4 decimal places.
+Number of months is calculated as (days/30.4375) rounded up to 1 significant digit. - Age will be calculated as the integer part of (date of informed consent date of birth + 1)/365.25. - P-values will be rounded to 4 decimal places.
 P-values that round to 0.0000 will be presented as '< 0.0001' and p-values that round to 1.000 will be presented as '> 0.9999'. - For laboratory results collected as ≥ x, the value of the laboratory results will be set as x.
-For laboratory results collected as < x, the value of the laboratory results will be set as x divided by 2. - For by-visit observed data analyses, percentages will be calculated based on the number of subjects with non-missing data as the denominator, unless otherwise specified. - Unscheduled measurements and retested measurements will not be included in byvisit table summaries and graphs but will contribute to the best/worst case value where required (e.g. shift table).
-Listings will include scheduled, unscheduled and retest data. - For continuous endpoints, summary statistics will include n, mean, standard deviation, median, Q1, Q3 and range (minimum and maximum). - For discrete endpoints, summary statistics will include frequencies and percentages.
+For laboratory results collected as < x, the value of the laboratory results will be set as x divided by 2. - For by-visit observed data analyses, percentages will be calculated based on the number of subjects with non-missing data as the denominator, unless otherwise specified. - Unscheduled measurements and retested measurements will not be included in byvisit table summaries and graphs but will contribute to the best/worst case value where required (e.g., shift table).
+Listings will include scheduled, unscheduled and retest data.

+- For continuous endpoints, summary statistics will include n, mean, standard deviation, median, Q1, Q3 and range (minimum and maximum). - For discrete endpoints, summary statistics will include frequencies and percentages.